Buckley Town Council

 Set out below are some of the particularly current or controversial issues previously discussed, and actions being undertaken by the Town Council.

->in partnership with Flintshire County Council, actively engaged in establishing Buckley area partnerships to involve the wider community and public agencies in delivering services on a more coordinated approach such as the new swimming baths and skateboard park;
+>in partnership with Flintshire County Council, actively engaged in involving the wider community and public agencies in delivering services on a more coordinated approach such as the new swimming baths and skateboard park;

 >provides and maintains public conveniences;